 Blue Corner

-This is a current-swept plateau where massive shoals of fish swirl around you, including snapper, jacks, barracuda and triggerfish schooling by the thousand.
+Not only is Blue Corner one of the most famous sites in Palau, it is also regarded as one of the very best dive sites in the world.
+The dive takes place on a current-swept plateau where massive shoals of fish swirl around you, including snapper, jacks, barracuda and triggerfish schooling by the thousand.
 Thanks to the fast-moving currents, this is also one of the region's sharkiest sites, with encounters on nearly every dive and surprise appearances from other pelagics like manta rays, sailfish, hammerheads, and whale sharks.

 German Channel